JGrebot/rcwa-cpp/README.md

 This repo contains a 2d rcwa solver written in cpp.

 ## Dependencies
+The library versions required are:

 fftw3 >= 3.3.10\
 Eigen > 3.4.0\
 fmt >= 9.0.0\
 cmake >= 3.15\
 cpp >= 17

+External libraries (fftw3, Eigen3, fmt) are automatically fetched (downloaded and compiled in the build directory) if not found on your computer.

 ## Compiling
+Just run in a terminal the following commands:

 ```console
 mkdir build
 cd build
 cmake ..
 make
 ```

-Libraries (fftw3, Eigen3, fmt) are automatically fetched (downloaded and compiled in the build directory) if not found on your computer.

 ## Apps